thebards/Open-AI-Plus-Protocol/README.md

 - Creator: Creators publish microblogs, articles, pictures, audios, videos, Q&A, etc. as NFTs.

 - Curator: Curators are also creators.
 However, They try to combine different elements to tell a story.
 Like a literati combining words into prose, like a musician combining notes into a symphony.
 It is worth noting that the main curation method of this article is combined curation, protfdio curation, and feed curation, excludes the other two special curation types.
-The TheBards rewards Curators that tell a unique and valuable story earn a share of sale fees of NFTs and rewards.
+The open AI+ rewards Curators that tell a unique and valuable story earn a share of sale fees of NFTs and rewards.
 - Delegator: Delegator are critical to the decentralized curation economy.
 They use their knowledge or intuition to assess and signal on the curations.
 Delegator are economically incentivized to siganl early.
 By signalling on a curation, you will earn a share of all the curation share revenue that this curation generates. x% of all curation share revenue goes to the delegators pro-rata to their delegation shares.
 - Developer: Create a feed curation or use existing data or feeds in a dapp.